The Foundation’s transport service provides an invaluable lifeline for local cancer patients needing urgent treatment in hospital.

 Former Gold Coast Mayor, the late Ron Clarke, established the service in 2009 in memory of his daughter Monique who passed away from cancer.
 The Foundation proudly took over the management and funding of the Cancer Patient Transport Service in July 2015.

 The service is 100 percent funded by the Foundation and represents our largest financial commitment of close to $250,000 per year.
 This much-needed service is supported by the community and our valued corporate partners.
-The Foundation acknowledges and thanks these partners for their generous contributions and support.
+The Foundation acknowledges and thanks our cancer patient transport sponsors and partners for their generous contributions and support.

 The Cancer Patient Transport Service operates Monday to Friday from 6.30am to 5.30pm.
 If you or someone you know has cancer, is receiving hospital treatment, and would like to use this transport please ask their oncologist to refer them by calling (07) 5526 5288.